 In short, this spray adds texture, enhances curls, smells great and doesn’t leave a residue on your hair.
 I think it’s an excellent product.

-The only negative thing to me is the composition which is far from natural.
-Also, there’s a weird thing happening with the packaging.
+However, there’s a weird thing happening with the packaging.
 The letters forming the text on the back of the bottle tend to move around (not just wear off).
 So you might get letters all over your toiletry bag/sink/hands.
 (It’s like your own special message in cut out letters…)

-However, if you’re not particularly concerned with a natural composition and you’re looking for a spray to add texture to your hair, I think the Ouai Wave spray is a great option.
+If you’re looking for a spray to add texture to your hair, I think the Ouai Wave spray is a great option.